 Jessica N. Grounds

-Jessica N. Grounds has devoted her life to empowering women to become political leaders.
-Most recently she served as the Director of Women Ready for Hillary, the grassroots organization that built early support for Hillary Clinton’s 2016 presidential run.
-Before Ready for Hillary she was the the Executive Director of Running Start, a non-profit that she cofounded which inspires girls and young women to run for elected office.
-She currently serves as the organization’s Co-Chair of the Board of Directors.
+Leading up to the 2016 presidential election, Jessica served as the Director of Women Ready for Hillary, the grassroots organization that built early support for Hillary Clinton’s campaign for president.
+Before Ready for Hillary she was the Executive Director of Running Start, an organization that she co-founded which inspires girls and young women to run for elected office.
+She currently serves as Running Start’s Co-Chair Emeritus of the Board of Directors.

 Jessica’s background spans work within various sectors.
 She was previously the President of Women Under Forty Political Action Committee (WUFPAC) and currently serves on the Board of Directors.
-From 2004 – 2009, she worked for Stones’ Phones, a Democratic campaign strategy firm.
+From 2004 – 2009, she worked for Stones’ Phones, a campaign strategy firm.
 As the Senior Vice President, she consulted hundreds of candidates and organizations throughout the country.
 She has worked on the ground and advised female candidates including many of the youngest female Members of Congress.
 Jessica was the Training Lead for Hillary Clinton’s 2008 presidential campaign for the Iowa Caucuses.